kimmo1019/DeepCDR/README.md

 [gene expression file] - Transcritomic profile from CCLE database [DNA methylation file] - Epigenomic profile from CCLE database
 ```
+The required input data `genomic mutation file`, `gene expression file` and `DNA methylation file` can be downloaded from a [Cloud Server](https://cloud.tsinghua.edu.cn/d/9b42762d8eef4f42a835/).
 The preprocessed data will be in located in `data` folder.

 `genomic_mutation_34673_demap_features.csv` --  genomic mutation matrix where each column denotes mutation locus and each row denotes a cell line